So what is a service mesh?

-Service Mesh is an infrastructure layer that abstracts application networking from the business logic of the application.
-In doing so, the service mesh can provide a configurable network layer to facilitate communication between services using their application programming interfaces (APIs).
-This architecture is facilitated by deploying a proxy as a sidecar alongside each application service.
-All communications between the application services are facilitated through the sidecar proxies (data plane) which are configured and managed through a control plane.
-Popular service mesh technologies include Istio, Linkerd, AWS App Mesh, HashiCorp Consul Connect, Open Service Mesh, and others that are either built with Envoy Proxy or a custom proxy specific to the service mesh provider.
+A service mesh is an infrastructure layer that abstracts application networking from the business logic of your applications.
+A service mesh can provide a configurable network layer for communication between services using their APIs.
+Communication between the application services are facilitated through the sidecar proxies forming the data plane, and that communication is managed through the service mesh’s control plane.
+Service mesh technologies include Istio, Linkerd, AWS App Mesh, HashiCorp Consul Connect, Open Service Mesh, and these are often built on the Envoy Proxy.

-The rising popularity of microservices based architecture and container orchestration (Docker and Kubernetes) creates a new challenge in solving the service to service communication within a cluster.
-These microservices are comprised of potentially hundreds of loosely coupled services that are dynamic, ephemeral, and distributed making the network between them critical to ensure a properly functioning application.
+The rising popularity of microservices and container orchestration (like Docker and Kubernetes) creates a new challenge for service-to-service communication.
+These microservices are comprised of potentially hundreds of loosely coupled services that are dynamic, ephemeral, and distributed making the network between them critical to the application.

-Unlike monolithic applications that primarily focus on incoming traffic to a single application instance, microservices need to consider incoming traffic to many application instances and manage the traffic between the services.
-Incoming traffic to the cluster is often called north-south while the service to service communication within the cluster is called east-west.
-A service mesh is designed to solve the requirements of enabling and managing east-west communications.
+Unlike monolithic applications that usually direct incoming traffic to a single application instance, microservices need to handle incoming traffic to many application instances and manage the traffic between the services.
+Incoming traffic to the cluster is often called north-south while the service-to-service communication within the cluster is called east-west.
+A service mesh enables and manages the east-west communications.

 - Ever increasing number of service mesh options available